Laos and Cambodia - A Cultural Journey

-Day 5 Luang Prabang/ Phnom Penh – Morning flight to Phnom Penh, Cambodia’s bustling capital with afternoon to explore at leisure.
+Day 5 Luang Prabang, Phnom Penh – Morning flight to Phnom Penh, Cambodia’s bustling capital with afternoon to explore.

 Day 6 Phnom Penh – Morning visit to the National Museum, which houses one of the largest collections of Khmer art, and the Silver pagoda within the Royal Palace.
 Optional afternoon visit to Tuol Sleng and the Killing fields to understand Cambodia’s recent past.

-Day 7 Phnom Penh, Siem Reap – Flight to Siem Reap.
-Afternoon at leisure.
+Day 7 Phnom Penh, Siem Reap – Flight to Siem Reap and afternoon at leisure.